pfsense/docs/source/dhcp/dhcp-leases.rst

 Viewing DHCP Leases
 ===================

-A list of active and inactive DHCP leases can be viewed in pfSense by navigating to **Status > DHCP Leases**.
+A list of active and inactive DHCP leases can be viewed in pfSense® software by navigating to **Status > DHCP Leases**.

 When viewing that page, all active leases are shown, along with the IP address, MAC address, hostname, lease start and end times, lease type, and whether or not the system is online.
 (As with the :doc:`ARP Table </monitoring/arp-table>`, this is not always a reliable indicator)

 To view expired leases, click the **Show All Configured Leases** button.
 To switch the view back, click **Show Active and Static Leases**.